ModelEarth/data-pipeline/industries/naics/duck_zipcode_db/zip_data/README.md

 Zip code files are pulled from the Census API and saved as DuckDB here in the [duck\_zipcode\_db](https://github.com/ModelEarth/data-pipeline/tree/main/industries/naics/duck_zipcode_db) subfolder (by David C in June 2024)

 DuckDB is faster at processing than Pandas.
 The DuckDB database was too big to deploy to GitHub.

+TO DO: Create DuckDB files by year so they are small enough to share with GitHub.

+TO DO: Process new data once a year using a GitHub Action.

 David included additional fields like city in the DuckDB, which could be useful later for filling in gaps with ML.